Best Angel Investing Platforms: Reg CF, Reg D, and How to Choose

 OurCrowd (Reg D: global VC co-invest)

-• Fees: management fee and carry are disclosed per deal, not published on the main site, plus a 0.6% fee on late-admission commitments.
-That disclosure gap matters: you don't see the full fee schedule until after you commit.
+- Fees: management fee and carry are disclosed per deal, not published on the main site, plus a 0.6% fee on late-admission commitments.
+The terms are standard for institutional co-invest, but you have to request the schedule rather than read it up front.

-• Curation: VC co-invest.
+- Curation: VC co-invest.
 You invest alongside institutional funds at the same terms.
-30,000+ investors across 150+ countries (OurCrowd FAQ).
+30,000+ angels across 150+ countries (OurCrowd FAQ).
 Stage skews Series A and later.

-• Stage: pre-seed and seed.
-Self-directed IRA compatible.
+- Stage: pre-seed and seed.
 Founders pay nothing, and angels cover the fees.
+Angels who want to can also contribute connections, expertise, or amplification to the companies they back, though none of that is required.
 Founded in 2023, so the public track record and exit data are limited (more on that below).

 The person who pays us is the angel.
 We charge a 10% fee on every SPV investment, capped at $1,500.
 In our mind we're selling deal flow, discovery, and engagement, not SPV admin.
 The SPV admin is just a byproduct.